 The Evaluation of the Love Coventry Programme report was published in February 2023.
 It covers the period from the award of funding from the National Lottery Community Fund in early 2020 up until the end of September 2022.
 It therefore includes the planning and delivery stages.

-The programme was co-created together with Coventry citizens, with decisions made around the programme rooted in the needs and desires of local communities.
+Projects were co-created together with Coventry citizens, with decisions made around content rooted in the needs and desires of local communities.
 It provided the opportunity for them to significantly engage within a major arts and cultural programme.

 The Love Coventry programme was delivered by the Collaborative City (geographically focused) producing team operating within the Coventry City of Culture Trust.
 It built on work undertaken within communities in Coventry during the UK CoC 2021 bidding period and shone a light on local stories, bringing arts and culture to the doorsteps of citizens.